 Vespa is able to evaluate complex Machine Learned (ML) models over many data points (documents, products) in user time which allows the ML model to use real time signals derived from the current user’s online shopping session (e.g products browsed, queries performed, time of day) as model features.
 An offline batch oriented inference architecture would not be able to use these important real time signals.
 By batch oriented inference architecture we mean pre-computing the inference offline for a set of users or products and where the model inference results is stored in a key-value store for online retrieval.

-In our blog recommendation tutorial we demonstrate how to apply a collaborative filtering model for content recommendation and in part 2 of the blog recommendation tutorial we show to use a neural network trained with TensorFlow to serve recommendations in user time.
+Update 2021-05-20: Blog recommendation tutorials are replaced by the News search and recommendation tutorial: In our blog recommendation tutorial we demonstrate how to apply a collaborative filtering model for content recommendation and in part 2 of the blog recommendation tutorial we show how to use a neural network trained with TensorFlow to serve recommendations in user time.
 Similar recommendation approaches are used with success in e-commerce.

 Keeping your e-commerce index up to date with real time updates